Water Resources Trail

 Assess and manage water-related risks (floods, pollution, severe low water levels),

-Characterize the sustainability of this resource from a quantitative and qualitative perspective, in response to climate and environmental change.
+Assess the sustainability of this resource from both a quantitative and qualitative perspective, in response to climate and environmental changes.

-Develop cross-functional skills essential for any executive in the field of Water Sciences (project management, written and oral communication, English, etc.).
+Develop the cross-functional skills essential for any manager in the field of Water Sciences (project management, written and oral communication, English, etc.).

-Presentation of the Master's Degree in Water Resources
+Overview of the Master's Program in Water Resources